Kimbsy/y-combinator-animation/script.md

 I hope this has been interesting!
 I've really enjoyed exploring this subject and trying to present it in a way that makes it a bit more approachable.

-I find it fundamentally delightful that the sel f application of self application, a concept which seems so abstract at first turns out the be the lynch pin of a surprisingly usable method of iteration.
+I find it fundamentally delightful that the self application of self application, a concept which seems so abstract at first turns out the be the lynch pin of a surprisingly usable method of iteration.

 If this kind of stuff interests you I can recommend the following books